Neondertalec/tsmod/addons/hatTest/README.md

 * `setCloneBodiesAnimated({data})` - set an animated body

+* `camTo(id)` - change camera to a speciffic id, defaults to mirage if no argument passed.

 # Example to test your image:

 Lets say your image is this and you want to test it: